clarkcb/xsearch/README.md

 I'm sure they will happen.
 I'm not entirely sure which languages I would do implementations for yet, but I have several different ideas for ones to choose:

-1. Choose a language I (used to) know to see how quickly I can implement that version.
+1. ~~Choose a language I (used to) know to see how quickly I can implement that version.~~ I think I have run out of languages that I know or used to know and haven't implemented the tool in.
 2. Choose a language I don't know because it seems to be up-and-coming as well as interesting.
 3. Choose a language I don't know because it is different from other languages